wavexx/fgallery/README.rst

 gallery can be uploaded anywhere without additional requirements and works with any modern browser.

-- Automatically orients pictures without fuss and quality loss.
+- Automatically orients pictures without quality loss.
 - Multi-camera friendly: automatically sorts pictures by time: just throw your (and your friends) photos and movies in a directory.
 The resulting gallery shows the pictures in seamless shooting order.